Skip to main content

 TMS North Carolina: What to Expect at a Therapy Appointment

-For a TMS appointment, it can be helpful to research what to expect.
+Before starting your first TMS appointment, it can be helpful to research what to expect.
 Typically, the process begins with an evaluation of your symptoms and concerns.
-You may then have to answer questions about your mental health or physical health history, as well as any medications you are currently taking.
-Before starting treatment, it’s imperative to take off any earrings, jewelry, or glasses that may have metal in them.
-Metal will interfere with the treatment.
+You may then have to answer questions about your mental and physical health history and the medications you are taking if any.

 What Does TMS Feel Like?